Introduction

 Life Story: Rachel’s Journey Through Heartbreak

-Three years down the line, the Pinterest board was forgotten, the laughter had lessened, and the long drives seemed aimless.
+Three years later, the Pinterest board was forgotten, the laughter had lessened, and the long drives seemed aimless.
 Brian announced he needed “space” and within a week, he was gone.
 Just like that.

 Rachel was devastated.
 She spent months dissecting every moment, every conversation for clues, a puzzle she hoped would reveal the answer to “why?”
-But as she would come to realize, healing isn’t about finding answers; it’s about finding yourself.
+But as she would realize, healing isn’t about finding answers but finding yourself.

 The Ideal Beginning